-Sample Rate Conversion Mode

-Use BrightEye 30 D to convert AES content at 44.1 kHz sampling rate to 48kHz synchronous to a video or digital audio reference.
+Sample Rate Conversion Mode Use BrightEye 30 to convert AES content at 44.1 kHz sampling rate to 48kHz synchronous to a video or digital audio reference.
 CD or DAT audio playback can then be used in a professional video environment.

-REAR CONNECTORS

-All connections to the BrightEye 30 D are made on the rear of the unit.
+REAR CONNECTORS All connections to the BrightEye 30 are made on the rear of the unit.
 Refer to the illustration below.

-BrightEye 30 D Rear Connectors
+BrightEye 30 Rear Connectors

 Power Connection

-A modular power supply is supplied with the product.
-Connect it to the 12 volt DC power input connection on the far left.
+Connect a modular power supply to the 12 volt DC power input connection on the far left of the unit.
 Use the locking ring to secure it.

 USB Connector

-The USB connector is used to provide more comprehensive control, diagnostics, and upgrades to the converter from a PC.
-Use the BrightEye PC application included on CD-ROM with every unit to make adjustments as described in the OPERATION section of this user guide.
+The USB connector is used to provide more comprehensive control, diagnostics, and upgrades to the unit from a PC or Mac.
+Use the BrightEye Control application included on CD-ROM to make adjustments as described in the OPERATION section of this user guide.

 AES 1/2 and AES 3/4 (ADC and DAC modes)

 AES 1/2 and AES 3/4 are BNC connectors that can function as either digital audio inputs (ADC mode) or outputs (DAC mode.)
 Each connector can input or output an AES stream (each containing two channels.)

-AES In and AES Out (BiDir and SRC modes)

-AES In and AES Out are BNC connectors that provide AES input and AES output, respectively.

-Analog Audio I/O

-The Analog Audio Out is a HD15 connector that provides analog audio inputs and outputs.
-In ADC mode it functions as an input, in DAC mode it functions as an output, in BiDir it provides both inputs and outputs, in AnaDly mode it provides both inputs and outputs, and in SRC mode it provides two channels of analog output.
+AES In and AES Out (BiDir and SRC modes) AES In and AES Out are BNC connectors that provide AES input and AES output, respectively.
+Analog Audio I/O The Analog Audio Out is a HD15 connector that provides analog audio inputs and outputs.
+In ADC mode it functions as an input, in DAC mode it functions as an output, in BiDir mode it provides both inputs and outputs, and in SRC mode it provides two channels of analog output as shown in the table and diagram below.
 Analog Audio Pinouts Signal Pins Input Output Bi Dir SRC Aud 1 +, -, G 1, 2, 7 Input 1 Output 1 Analog output Output 1 Aud 2 +, -, G 5, 4, 3 Input 2 Output 2 from AES 1/2 In Output 2 Aud 3 +, -, G 11, 12, 6 Input 3 Output 3 Analog input to Output 3 Aud 4 +, -, G 15, 14, 8 Input 4 Output 4 AES 3/4 Out Output 4